johnsontayler/politech-giphy-app/README.md

 yarn lint
 ```

-To build and deploy your app to `gh-pages` branch on the GitHub repo:
+To build and deploy app to `gh-pages` branch on the GitHub repo:

 ```bash
 yarn deploy